Lane formation in an active particle model with chirality for pedestrian traffic: Abstract

 \section{Abstract}

-We analyse pattern formation in systems of active particles with right/left asymmetry of the interaction forces in the context of pedestrian dynamics.
-To describe the inter-particle interactions we utilize the standard social force model and supplement it with the new type of force, reflecting the chirality of pedestrians.
-We perform numerical simulations of two pedestrian flows moving in opposite directions in a long corridor and observe, as in previous studies, a phase transition from a disordered motion to multi-lane motion.
-Additionally, we observe a novel phase transition, from the multi-lane to two-lane motion, which occurs with varying density and strength of the chirality force.
-We perform a qualitative analysis to predict the critical density of the first and second transition, and its dependence on the chirality.
+We analyze the pattern formation in systems of active particles with chiral forces in the context of pedestrian dynamics.
+To describe the interparticle interactions, we use the standard social force model and supplement it with a new type of force that reflects chirality.
+We perform numerical simulations of two pedestrian flows moving in opposite directions along a corridor.
+We observe two dynamic phase transitions that occur for varying number densities of particles and strengths of the chirality force: one from disordered motion to multi-lane motion and another from multi-lane to two-lane motion.
+We develop a qualitative theory that describes the demarcation lines for these phase transitions in the phase diagram chirality-density.
 The results of our analysis agree fairly well with the simulation data.
-Our findings may find applications in urbanistic and transport problems.
+A comparison with previously reported experimental data has been provided.
+Our findings may find applications in urban and transportation-planning problems.